pingcap/docs-dm/en/faq.md

 ### In the `Dump` stage

-Since MySQL cannot specify a snapshot for export, it does not support updating data migration tasks during the export and then restarting to resume the export through the breakpoint.
-Therefore, you cannot dynamically increase the tables that need to be migrated at the `Dump` stage.
+Since MySQL cannot specify a snapshot for export, it does not support updating data migration tasks during the export and then restarting to resume the export through the checkpoint.
+Therefore, you cannot dynamically add tables that need to be migrated at the `Dump` stage.

 If you really need to add tables for migration, it is recommended to restart the migration task directly using the new configuration file.